piebug/seikai-room-manager/README.md

 [Django 3.2](https://docs.djangoproject.com/en/3.2/releases/3.2/) and other Python dependencies will be installed using `pip`, which is a command-line tool that comes included with Python.
 You will install them as part of the project setup.

+We also use [Sass](https://sass-lang.com/) and [Bootstrap 5](https://getbootstrap.com/) for our styling on the frontend.
+These tools can be installed using the [`yarn` package manager](https://classic.yarnpkg.com/en/), but this is an optional dependency for all backend development.

 ### Setup

 1. Clone the project onto your machine using `git clone <repo-url>` and change into the project directory.